codeforsanjose/findahome/README.md

 1. Set an environment variable named `FINDAHOME_USE_PROXIES` to `false`.

 The listing collection mechanism is entirely contained within Sidekiq driven jobs.
-This means that you'll need to have a running instance of Sidekiq.
+That means that you'll need to have a running instance of Sidekiq.

 * Run `bundle exec sidekiq` in another tab while the Rails server is running.
 * Run `bundle exec rake search_job:enqueue` to start the listing collection process.
+* If you navigate to `localhost:3000` in your browser then you should see a simple listing of those, uh, listings.

 If you want to have a fancy UI to track jobs, create a `sidekiq.ru` file somewhere outside of the project directory - the `/tmp` directory is a good place.